JakeSteam/blog-personal/_drafts/2024-11-09-android-games-october-2024.md

 Whilst this might make the game seem chaotic and confusing, the slow release of features ensures you're never overwhelmed, and instead constantly have a couple of goals to work towards.

-Extremely engrossing and absorbing, I'm terrified if I'll ever escape playing this game!
+Extremely engrossing and absorbing, I'm terrified I'll never escape playing this game!

 ### Monetisation